Ngeleʻia FC: 2000s

-Records show that they won a knock out competition in 2002, beating Ma'ufanga in the final, which appears to have been the national cup competition.
-The following season, they were runners-up in the 2003 Tonga Major League, finishing one point behind Lotoha'apai SC, losing 0–3 to them on the final day of the season to present them with the title.
+Records show that they won a knock out competition in 2002, beating Maufanga in the final, which appears to have been the national cup competition.
+The following season, they were runners-up in the 2003 Tonga Major League, finishing one point behind Lotohaapai SC, losing 0–3 to them on the final day of the season to present them with the title.
 There was however, some consolation as they retained their Tonga Cup title, the last cup competition that would be held until 2009.
-The final record of Ngele'ia competing in the Tongan Major League is in 2009, where they finished fourth behind winners Marist, runners up Lotoha'apai SC and third-place finishers Manuka.
+The final record of Ngeleia competing in the Tongan Major League is in 2009, where they finished fourth behind winners Marist, runners up Lotohaapai SC and third-place finishers Manuka.